Skill, Luck, or Algorithms? Predicting Fund-Level Performance Persistence in Private Equity

 Requirements

-- Strong interest in private markets, corporate finance, and quantitative research.
+- Strong interest in private equity, empirical finance, and quantitative, data-driven research.

-- Solid programming and analytical skills in Python or R (experience merging disparate datasets using fuzzy matching or API calls is a significant plus).
+- Solid programming and analytical skills in Python or R.

-- Familiarity with applied econometrics and tabular machine learning frameworks (e.g., scikit-learn).
+- Familiarity with econometrics and introductory machine learning concepts (e.g., cross-validation, feature importance).

 Resources